ADORSYS-GIS/webank-UserApp/Docs/Production/GrafanaMonitoring.md

 ### Step 2: Create a Grafana Cloud Account
 1. Upon logging in, create a Grafana Cloud account and name the Grafana stack offered in the free trial.
 2. Accept the default URL or customize it.
 This URL will serve as your monitoring domain.

-### Step 3: Configure Monitoring Platform
-1. Select the platform you want to monitor (e.g., Linux for Ubuntu).

-### Step 4: Run Grafana Alloy
-1. Install the Grafana Alloy agent on your machine by following Grafana’s installation instructions.

-### Step 5: Generate an API Token
-1. Create a new API token to authenticate data from the Alloy agent.
-2. Name your token for easy reference.

 ### Step 6: Install and Verify Connection
 1. Run the provided installation commands in your terminal.